 child not eat these foods or other similar foods in that food group.
 If you are breastfeeding

-your child, talk to your child's allergist about whether or not you need to avoid
+your child, talk to your child's allergist about whether or not you need to stay away

-It may be important to give vitamins to your child if he or she is unable to eat certain
+It may be important to give vitamins to your child if they can't eat certain foods.

 Children with food allergies who are at risk of a severe reaction (anaphylaxis) should

 carry 2 epinephrine autoinjectors at all times.
-This helps stop the symptoms of severe
+This medicine helps stop the symptoms

-reactions.
+of severe reactions.
 Your child's healthcare provider can teach you how to use it.
+Make

 Some children may outgrow their allergies.
 Your child's healthcare provider will discuss

 follow-up testing or food challenges with you.
 Many allergies may be short-term in